Living with a mortgage ain’t half bad.

 Mortgages in NZ

-So, if any of that sounds weird, here’s a simple intro to mortgage options in NZ.
+So, if any of that sounds weird, here’s a simple intro to mortgage options.

 Or if you’re not much of a video person, let me try to run you through how things work here.